VishnuPathmanaban2019/Chess-Sensei/README.md

 A short description of the project's name and what it does:
 ==============================================================================
-The name of my term project is “ChessSensei”.
 ChessSensei is a chess software package with two modes: player versus player and player versus AI.
 And at the user’s request, the ChessSensei AI will give the player advice on what moves they should make and explain why they should make those moves.
 Essentially, the software pushes beginners to start thinking like chess players and gain experience.

 How to run the project:
 ==============================================================================